-The Kitchen department where meat was roasted were under the control of three Master Cooks, one for the King, the Queen and the rest of the Court.
-These staff toiled under a complex set of rules that determined which of the 1,200-odd members of Henry’s court qualified for meals as part of their pay.
+The Kitchen department where meat was roasted was under the control of three Master Cooks, one for the King, the Queen and the rest of the Court.
+These staff toiled under a complex set of rules determining which of the 1,200-odd members of Henry’s court qualified for meals as part of their pay.

-A Spanish visitor to the Tudor court in 1554 said that the kitchens were ‘veritable hells, such is the stir and bustle in them... there is plenty of beer here, and they drink more than would fill the Valladolid river.'
+A Spanish visitor to the Tudor court in 1554 said the kitchens were ‘veritable hells, such is the stir and bustle in them... there is plenty of beer here, and they drink more than would fill the Valladolid river.'

 Henry VIII’s kitchens continued to be used for a further two hundred years, feeding the tables of Tudor, Stuart and Georgian monarchs and their many courtiers.